kaizen-ai/kaizenflow/documentation/technical/etl2_design.md

     they are ported to the new `ETL2` interfaces

 - Each `Adapter` understands:
-    - the structure of a website
+  - The structure of a website
-    - how to access the data
+  - How to access the data
-    - what to download
+  - What to download
-    - how to access a period of time
+  - How to access a period of time

 - Each `Adapter` extracts the data by:
-    - scraping HTML
+  - Scraping HTML
-    - taking advantage of the specific data API
+  - Taking advantage of the specific data API
-    - taking snapshot of the rendered pages and run OCR on it
+  - Taking snapshot of the rendered pages and run OCR on it

 - The output is the raw data stored in the website, e.g., CSV, XLS, PDF file, JPEG
 - `Adapters` don't do any transformations
   - They are just retrieving the data in the native format
   - They are "Extract" phase in ETL

 ## Transformers